These startups are helping online marketers get around Apple’s privacy changes

-The beginning of the Great Adpocalypse can be traced back to April 2021, when Apple released its iOS 14.5 update and began enforcing a policy called App Tracking Transparency, which prevents apps like Facebook from tracking iPhone users across other apps and the mobile web, unless mobile users opt in.
+The beginning of the Great Adpocalypse can be traced back to April 2021, when Apple released its iOS 14.5 update and began enforcing a policy called App Tracking Transparency, which prevents apps like Facebook from tracking iPhone users across other apps and the mobile web, unless users opt in.

 Less than one month after the update’s release, one report showed that 96% of U.S. iPhone users had opted out of being tracked.
 That not only hurt Facebook’s ad business—to the tune of an estimated $10 billion in 2022—but also sent online marketers scrambling.